-- Monitor only do not sequence-off - · Fixed delay time (TOFF DELAY) after an OPERATION command to turn off - Fixed delay time after deassertion of the PMBUS_CNTRL pin - Fixed time after one or a group of parent rails drop below regulation (POWER GOOD OFF) - Fixed delay time in response to an undervoltage, overvoltage, or max turn-on fault on the rail - Fixed delay time in response to a fault on a different rail when set as a fault shutdown slave to the faulted rail - Fixed delay time in response to a GPI reaching a user-specified state - Any combination of the previous options
+- Monitor only do not sequence-off - Fixed delay time (TOFF_DELAY) after an OPERATION command to turn off - Fixed delay time after deassertion of the PMBUS_CNTRL pin - Fixed time after one or a group of parent rails drop below regulation (POWER GOOD OFF) - · Fixed delay time in response to an undervoltage, overvoltage, or max turn-on fault on the rail - Fixed delay time in response to a fault on a different rail when set as a fault shutdown slave to the faulted rail - Fixed delay time in response to a GPI reaching a user-specified state - · Fixed time after a designated GPO has reached a user-specified state - · Any combination of the previous options

-The maximum TOFF_DELAY time is 3276 ms.
+The maximum TOFF DELAY time is 3276 ms.

-(6) In this document, configuration parameters such as Power Good On are referred to using Fusion GUI names.
+(1) In this document, configuration parameters such as Power Good On are referred to using Fusion GUI names.
 The UCD90xxx Sequencer and System Health Controller PMBus Command Reference name is shown in parentheses (POWER_GOOD_ON) the first time the parameter appears.